 Directed by Curtis Bernhardt (My Reputation and Payment on Demand) from a screenplay by Catherine Turney, A Stolen Life is undoubtedly Davis’s most personal movie.
 She not only produced it, but also worked closely on the screenplay.
 Davis poured her most inner thoughts into the script, thus the film reflects the actress’s personal philosophy that drove her life and career.

-A Stolen Life is also one of the best studies of unrequited love that I’ve seen, and I’ll put it right up there, right next to Letter from an Unknown Woman (1948) and Splendor in the Grass (1961), two great films about one-sided love.
+A Stolen Life is also one of the best studies of unrequited love that I’ve seen.
+I’ll put it right up there, right next to Letter from an Unknown Woman (1948), Splendor in the Grass (1961), The Story of Adele H. (1974), and Death In Venice (1971), a handful of well-regarded classics about one-sided love.

 Davis’s excellent performance(s) hold the film together.
 The twins are almost identical-looking characters.
-She differentiates the sisters by using small gestures — it’s all very subtle, very clever.
-You really believe you are watching two actors — you know exactly which one is which at all times.
+She differentiates the sisters by using small gestures; it’s all very subtle, very clever.
+You really believe you are watching two actors (you know exactly which one is which at all times).
 The then-state-of-the-art special effects help create the illusion.
-The visual effects received an Oscar nomination.
+The visual effects team received an Oscar nomination.